droptablestar/dogroulette/README.md

 # 🐶 DogRoulette

-DogRoulette is a full-stack web app that shows adoptable dogs near you, pulled from multiple pet adoption APIs.
+DogRoulette is a full-stack web app that shows adoptable dogs near you, pulled from the Petfinder API: https://www.petfinder.com/developers/v2/docs/.

 ## 🗂 Project Structure